Subway Builder: Simulation

-The game's simulation assigns millions of generated commuters with home and work locations across the city map using a distance-based gravity model based on census data.
+The game's simulation assigns generated commuters with home and work locations across a city map using a distance-based gravity model based on census data.
 The simulation then generates passenger flow and demand by making decisions for each commuter about the best way for them to travel based on travel time, cost and time of day.
 Commuter experience is also accounted for, with commuters discouraged by delayed or cancelled services.
 College student and airport commuters are also simulated with different travel behavior.
+There is a known problem where the simulated commuters prefer to avoid transfers, affecting travel time and commuter use.

 Maps

-There are 25 cities available to play, all from the United States: